FortAwesome/Font-Awesome/README.md

 ### Where did Font Awesome 5, 4 (or 3) go?

-Now that Font Awesome 6 has been released we are marking version 5 as Long Term Suport (LTS).
+Now that Font Awesome 6 has been released we are marking version 5 as Long Term Support (LTS).
 Version 5 will get critical bug fixes only.
 Version 3 and 4 are now end-of-life and we don't plan on releasing any further versions of the 4.x or 3.x.